brainglobe/brainrender-docs/autogenerated-docs/docs/brainrender/scene.md

 :param target_region: str, acronym of target region to extract
     coordinates

-of implanted fiber.  by defualt the fiber will be centered on the
+of implanted fiber.
+By defualt the fiber will be centered on the
     center

 of mass of the target region but the offset arguments can be used to

-fine tune the position.  alternative pass a 'pos' argument with xyz
+fine tune the position.
+Alternative pass a 'pos' argument with XYZ
     coords.

-:param pos: list or tuple or np.
-Array with x,y,z coordinates.  must
+:param pos: list or tuple or np.array with X,Y,Z coordinates.
+Must
     have length = 3.

 :param x_offset, y_offset, z_offset: int, used to fine tune the